The 4 Main Help Desk Roles And Responsibilities

 Since their primary goal is to set up the service desk architecture, they need a tool that is:

 • Easy to configure - The tool setup should be intuitive enough to take them the least amount of time to have it up and running – especially if you’re switching help desks.
-For instance, InvGate Service Desk has a 1-day basic configuration period.
+For instance, InvGate Service Management has a 1-day basic configuration period.
 Which means you can start using it right away.

 • Easy to integrate - Next in line, the system should provide a wide variety of integrations so that they can easily connect the new tool to the existing ones.
-You can see all the tools with which you can connect InvGate Service Desk – and if that’s not enough, you can always use its API to link whatever you need!
+You can see all the tools with which you can connect InvGate Service Management – and if that’s not enough, you can always use its API to link whatever you need!

 • Easy to customize - The tool's setup should be straightforward and flexible enough to accommodate the organization's needs and brand.